 Nonfiction

 Lexi’s non-fiction been published by dozens of local and national outlets, including AARP the Magazine, AARP Bulletin, The Atlantic, Bay Nature, The Bold Italic, Briefings, Bustle, California Lawyer, California Magazine, Conde Nast Traveler, Creative Nonfiction, Diablo, The East Bay Express, Gamasutra, GEN, Grist, GQ, The New Republic, New York Magazine, The New York Times, Oakland North, OK Whatever, Playboy, Richmond Confidential, San Francisco Magazine, UCSF Magazine, Vox, and WIRED.
+She has also written and narrated longform podcast episodes.

 Select features and podcast episodes are linked below.